 - Interdisciplinary perspective, Lifelong learning, Critical thinking, Cultural understanding,

 - Learning Outcomes

-The paper consists of an industry-inspired project and is the first [the second, the third] of three studio-based projects.
+The paper consists of an industry-inspired project and is the first of three studio-based projects.
 During the project work students will be able to:

-- develop teamwork and communication skills by working in teams of 3 to 6 students
+- Develop teamwork and communication skills by working in teams of three to six students